Fundamental diagram of urban rail transit considering train-passenger interaction: Conclusion

 \section{Conclusion}

+The main contribution of this paper is that it analytically derived a closed-form expression of FD of rail transit systems based on microscopic operation principles.
+The FD determines operation performance of rail transit systems (i.e., flow, headway, and mean speed) based on supply of trains and passenger demand.
+Furthermore, this paper proposed an efficient, macroscopic dynamic assignment method based on the FD, and numerically showed that the method is fairly accurate under realistic situations.

-In this paper, the following three models of an urban rail transit system have been analyzed: \begin{description}[noitemsep] \item[\it Microscopic model:] A model describing the trajectories of individual trains and passengers based on Newell's car-following model and passenger boarding model.
-This is represented in Eqs.~\eqref{boarding} and \eqref{newellx}, and can be solved using simulations. \item[\it Fundamental diagram:] An exact relationship among train-flow, train-density, and passenger-flow in the microscopic model under a steady state.
+Specifically, the following three models of an urban rail transit system have been analyzed in this paper: \begin{itemize} \item {\it Microscopic model:} A model describing the trajectories of individual trains and passengers based on Newell's car-following model and passenger boarding model.
+This is represented in Eqs.~\eqref{boarding} and \eqref{newellx}, and is solved using simulations. \item {\it Fundamental diagram:} An exact relationship among train-flow, train-density, and passenger-flow in the microscopic model under a steady state.
 This is represented in Eqs.~\eqref{fdeq0}--\eqref{critk}.
-It is a closed-form equation. \item[\it Macroscopic model:] A model describing train and passenger traffic using an exit-flow model whose exit-flow function is the FD.
-This is represented in Eqs.~\eqref{eq_d}, \eqref{eq_k}, \eqref{eq_TT}, and \eqref{eq_TTp}, and can be solved using simple simulations. \end{description} The FD and macroscopic model are the original contributions of this study, whereas the microscopic model was proposed by \cite{wada2012train_en}.
-The microscopic model can be considered as a lower-order approximation of an actual transit system.
-The FD represents the exact relation among steady state traffic variables in the microscopic model.
-The macroscopic model can be considered as an FD-based macroscopic approximation of the area-wide behavior of the microscopic model.
+It is a closed-form equation. \item {\it Macroscopic model:} A model describing train and passenger traffic using an exit-flow model whose exit-flow function is the FD.
+This is represented in Eqs.~\eqref{eq_d}, \eqref{eq_k}, \eqref{eq_TT}, and \eqref{eq_TTp}, and is solved using simple simulations. \end{itemize} The FD and macroscopic model are the original contributions of this study, whereas the microscopic model was proposed by \cite{wada2012train_en}.

-The FD itself implies several insights on transit system.
+The FD itself implies several insights on transit system, such as relation between mean speed of the system and passenger demand.
 In addition, according to the results of the numerical experiment, the macroscopic model can reproduce the behavior of the microscopic model accurately, except for cases with unrealistically excessive demands.
-Because of the simplicity, mathematical tractability, and good approximation accuracy of the proposed FD and macroscopic model in ordinary situations, we expect that they will contribute for obtaining general policy implications on management strategies of rail transit systems, such as pricing and control for morning commute problems.
+Because of the simplicity, mathematical tractability, and good approximation accuracy of the proposed FD and macroscopic model in ordinary situations, it can be expected that they will contribute for obtaining general policy implications on management strategies of rail transit systems, such as pricing and control for morning commute problems.